adrienjoly/a-frame-descent-vr/README.md

 - [x] Use joystick of second controller to change direction (rotate the ship up/down and left/right)
 - [x] Fix: keep lateral rotation VS vertical rotation independent
 - [x] Move ship forwardaccording to direction, independently from head direction
-- [ ] Stabilize the ship (parallel to ground) when a button is pressed
+- [x] Stabilize the ship (parallel to ground) when L or the joystick is pressed
 - [ ] Draw a simple cockpit around the camera, to make it look more like a ship
 - [ ] Fire a laser when a button is pressed
 - [ ] Add an enemy ship